-Your eye specialist will assess and discuss with you the need for eye surgery.
+Your eye specialist will assess and discuss with you if your condition requires eye surgery.
 If surgery is required, a theatre location and date can be organised at the time of your consultation.

 Most surgeries are day procedures, performed under local anaesthetic in a theatre setting.
 Some surgery may require an overnight stay.
 Most of our consulting ophthalmologists perform surgery at many different hospitals across Melbourne.

-When you choose to book your surgery at Bayside Eyes, you can expect a seamless experience with a capable, trusted ophthalmologist.
+When you choose to book your surgery with a provider consulting at Bayside Eyes, you can expect a seamless experience with a capable, trusted ophthalmologist.

 The operation - what to expect